-The Most Beautiful Girl In The World was released initially on a stand-alone single, The Most Beautiful Girl In The World, as the first track to carry the artist credit (although seventeen months after the album), and the first Prince/ to be release independently of Warner Bros. (see The Most Beautiful Girl In The World for more details).
+The Most Beautiful Girl In The World was released initially on a stand-alone single, The Most Beautiful Girl In The World, as the first track to carry the artist credit (although seventeen months after the album), and the first Prince/ to be released independently of Warner Bros. (see The Most Beautiful Girl In The World for more details).

-Three months later, multiple remixes of the track were released on the The Beautiful Experience EP.
+On 17 May 1994, multiple remixes of the track were released on the The Beautiful Experience EP.